 2. Swirl immediately

-Make sure that you tilt the pan immediately - as soon as the batter touches the pan.
+When you add batter to a hot pan, make sure to tilt the pan immediately - as soon as the batter touches the pan.
 This way you'll be able to swirl the batter around to create a perfectly round crepe shape.

 If you wait, your crepe will start to stick to the pan and you won't be able to swirl anymore.